Eyevinn/streaming-onboarding/README.md

 - [Using ffmpeg and SRT to Transport Video Signal to the Cloud:](https://medium.com/@eyevinntechnology/using-ffmpeg-and-srt-to-transport-video-signal-to-the-cloud-7160960f846a) Using SRT (Secure Reliable Transport) and ffmpeg to transport the video signal to the cloud

 - [SRT to RTMP container to re-stream to Facebook, Twitch, Youtube and more:](https://medium.com/@eyevinntechnology/srt-to-rtmp-container-to-re-stream-to-facebook-twitch-youtube-and-more-625c823151eb) In this blog post we will show how you can use OBS to stream to multiple platforms

+- [Preview an SRT stream in a standard browser with WHEP and WebRTC:](https://medium.com/@eyevinntechnology/preview-an-srt-stream-in-a-standard-browser-with-whep-and-webrtc-e46b189d1f74) How to preview an SRT stream in a standard browser with WHEP and WebRTC, using open-source

 - [Loop file and generate multiple video bitrates muxed in MPEG-TS with ffmpeg](https://medium.com/@eyevinntechnology/loop-file-and-generate-multiple-video-bitrates-muxed-in-mpeg-ts-with-ffmpeg-85658d0b74bb) How to generate an MPEG-TS containing multiple video streams each of different resolutions and bitrates